oracle/odpi/doc/src/functions/dpiContext.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **context** [IN] -- the context handle which should be destroyed.
-If the handle is NULL or invalid an error is returned.
+If the handle is NULL or invalid, an error is returned.

 .. function:: int dpiContext_getClientVersion(const dpiContext* context, \